-Monk’s cloth is available several sizes of weaves.
-The size of the weave is measured by how many holes are in one inch.
-This is called the fabric’s count.
+Monk’s cloth is available in a few different sizes, or “counts”.
+The fabric count of the weave is measured by how many threads there are per inch.
 The most common counts in Monk’s Cloth are 7-count and 12-count.

 The Best Yarns for Punch Needle

 Once you have the tool and the foundation fabric, it’s time to pick out your yarn.

 If you are a punch needle purist, you’ll want a 100% wool yarn specifically made to be used in rug-making.
 This type of wool yarn is spun from stronger fleece, so it’s durable enough to use for rugs and other projects that will see a lot of wear.
 Yes, you’ll be able to walk on your punch needle embroidery rugs!

 Through wool yarn may be the most traditional choice, you can certainly use other types of yarn in your punch needle projects.
 You can experiment with any type of yarn that will flow easily through the shaft of your punch needle.

 I find that “bulky” and “worsted” weight yarns work the best, depending on your tool.
 You can use wool, wool blends, cotton, or even 100% acrylic yarns.

 You’ll probably want to stay away from slippery yarns because they’ll fall out of the foundation fabric.
 I also avoid bumpy novelty yarns because they often get caught in the eye of the needle tool.